Big-Totoro/Assignment/README.md

 ## Description

-*math-parser-service* is Spring-boot REST service to parse and calculate mathematical expressions for the following small set of operations: "+", "-", "*", "/", "(", ")", "^".
-And provides some statistic about calculated expressions.
+*math-parser-service* is Spring-boot REST service to parse and calculate mathematical expressions for the following small set of the operations: "+", "-", "*", "/", "(", ")", "^".
+And provides some statistic about the calculated expressions.

 ### Prodvides the following functionality